 - Development will accord with the layout shown below in a cluster formation to evoke a farmyard typology, similar to previous adjacent developments. - The dwellings will be no more than 1.5 storeys. - The mix of dwellings will comprise 4 x 3 bed. - A single vehicular access will be from the existing access on Combe Road. - Foul and surface water drainage strategy including sustainable urban drainage to be incorporated. - This site falls within a Groundwater Source Protection Zone 3.
-An assessment will be submitted with the application to demonstrate that the development will not have an adverse impact on the quality of surface or groundwater supplies and resources, and detail any controls required before development proceeds. - A bespoke landscape and visual impact assessment appraisal will be required and should inform the design and layout of the site proposals and must incorporate a scheme of structured planting which is consistent with the local landscape character to integrate the development appropriately within its landscape setting. - The proposal must be accompanied by a desk based Archaeological Investigation, with a more comprehensive investigation should this be necessary.
+An assessment will be submitted with the application to demonstrate that the development will not have an adverse impact on the quality of surface or groundwater supplies and resources, and detail any controls required before development proceeds. - A bespoke landscape and visual impact assessment appraisal will be required and should inform the design and layout of the site proposals and must incorporate a scheme of structured planting which is consistent with the local landscape character to integrate the development appropriately within its landscape setting. - The proposal must be accompanied by a desk based Archaeological Investigation, with a more comprehensive investigation should this be necessary. - Planning permission will be granted with permitted development rights in Classes A, B, C and E of the General Permitted Development Order 2015 (as amended) removed to ensure that dwellings retain the rural character in this peripheral location. - Planning permission will be granted with limits to future heights and levels of dwellings limited to those in the original, granted submission.

-Land south of Coombe Road
+Site B2: Land south of Coombe Road

-Site Location South of Coombe Road opposite Kews Meadows and Coombe Road Terrace Site area 0.43 Hectares Total number of dwellings 11 in 2 clusters each with separate access to Coombe Road Number and type of Cluster 1: 3 x 3-bedroom dwellings and 3 x 2-bedroom dwellings dwellings Cluster 2: 2 x 3-bedroom dwellings and 3 x 2-bedroom dwellings Availability Owner has confirmed site is available
+Site Location South of Coombe Road opposite Kews Meadows and Coombe Road Terrace Reference B2 Site area 0.43 Hectares Total number of dwellings 6 Number and type of dwellings 3 x 3-bedroom dwellings and 3 x 2-bedroom dwellings Availability Owner has confirmed site is available

-Arial photograph of site
+Arial photograph of Site B2

-- 4.56 This site sits adjacent to the settlement boundary and creates an opportunity to complete the street at this eastern end of Coombe Road.
+- 4.60 This site sits adjacent to the settlement boundary and creates an opportunity to complete the street at this eastern end of Coombe Road.
 An acceptable form of development will need to assimilate well within the landscape to protect views from the south, which should be further protected by mitigation planting using planting typical of the South Downs Character.
 In addition to the policy requirements, this development must take the opportunity to deal with surface water flooding issues in the area.
-The latter issue appeared to be a reason for low scoring in early consultations. - 4.57 The size of the site meets the residents' wishes for smaller development in or on the edge of the village.

-The height of the site above the road will need to be considered in the site layout, with the access graded gently to road level. - 4.58 The emerging SDNPA Settlement Context Study for East Meon identifies that the view from the south outside the village through the site onto Coombe Lane as one which could be improved; the emerging Study states it is an 'intrusion' in the landscape.
+The latter issue appeared to be a reason for low scoring in early consultations. - 4.61 The size of the site meets the residents' wishes for smaller development in or on the edge of the village.
+The height of the site above the road will need to be considered in the site layout, with the access graded gently to road level. - 4.62 The emerging SDNPA Settlement Context Study for East Meon identifies that the view from the south outside the village through site B2 onto Coombe Lane as one which could be improved; the emerging Study states it is an 'intrusion' in the landscape.
 (The emerging Study defines intrusion as '...where there are detracting influences on the landscape (they can be aural and/or visual)'.).

-View from the south onto site (source: the emerging SDNPA Settlement Context Study)
+View from the south onto site B2 (source: the emerging SDNPA Settlement Context Study)